-Subject Summary of Change to Common Manual Type of Update Effective Date 1023 (originally distributed in Batch 149) Deferred for further development Documentation Required for Last Name Changes 3.5.F Reporting Social Security Number, Date of Birth, and First Name Changes or Corrections 9.1 Reporting Social Security Number, Date of Birth, and First Name Changes or Corrections Guarantor Last name change requests received by the school or lender on or after January 1, 2009, unless implemented earlier by the guarantor.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1023 (originally distributed in Batch 149) Documentation Required for Last Name Changes 3.5.F Reporting Social Security Number, Date of Birth, and First Name Changes or Corrections 9.1 Reporting Social Security Number, Date of Birth, and First Name Changes or Corrections Guarantor Last name change requests received by the school or lender on or after January 1, 2009, unless implemented earlier by the guarantor.
 Establishes an industry standard that provides acceptable documentation for a change or correction to a borrower's last name.
-997 (originally distributed in Batches 146 and 149) Servicing of a Consolidation Loan with Multiple Loan Records 14.1.E Violations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records Guarantor Claims filed by the lender on or after January 1, 2009, unless implemented earlier by the guarantor.
+997 (originally distributed in Batches 146 and 149) Servicing of a Consolidation Loan with Multiple Loan Records 14.1.EViolations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records Guarantor Claims filed by the lender on or after January 1, 2009, unless implemented earlier by the guarantor.
 Clarifies that although the subsidized, unsubsidized, and HEAL portions of a single Consolidation loan may appear as separate loan records on the lender's system, the lender must ensure that the Consolidation loan is administered as a single Consolidation loan.
 If a lender fails to perform due diligence activities on a single payment due date and amount, the lender may incur due diligence violations and penalties sufficient to cause a loss of guarantee on the loan.
 Also clarifies what a lender may do to cure these violations.
-991 (originally distributed in Batches 146 and 149) Servicing Parameters for a Consolidation Loan with Multiple Loan Records 3.5.E Reporting Loan Assignments, Sales, and Transfers 11.1.A General Deferment Eligibility Criteria 11.19 Forbearance 12.4 Due Diligence Requirements 13.1.A Claim Filing Requirements 15.1.A Agreement to Guarantee Federal Consolidation Loans Federal Consolidation loan applications received by the lender on or after November 13, 1997.
+991 (originally distributed in Batches 146 and 149) Servicing Parameters for a Consolidation Loan with Multiple Loan Records 3.5.EReporting Loan Assignments, Sales, and Transfers11.1.AGeneral Deferment Eligibility Criteria11.1.9Forbearance12.4Due Diligence Requirements13.1.AClaim Filing Requirements15.1.AAgreement to Guarantee Federal Consolidation Loans Federal Consolidation loan applications received by the lender on or after November 13, 1997.

-15.2 15.4 15.5.A 15.5.B Borrower Eligibility and Underlying Loan Holder Requirements Disbursement Establishing the First Payment Due Date Disclosing Repayment Terms subsidize HEAL por Consolida separate lender's s ensure th is adminis Consolida must be p and shoul default or filed in the simultane Clarifies t are expect internal co ensure th Consolida synchroni the loan, s synchroni manner to maintains amount, a hat although the d, unsubsidized, and ritions of a single ation loan may appear as loan records on the system, the lender must at the Consolidation loan stered as a single ation loan.
-Due diligence performed at a loan level, ld the Consolidation loan all portions of the loan must in the same date and be a same claim or at least cously with the guarantor.
-That lenders and servicers sted to maintain adequate controls and procedures to at all portions of the single ation loan remain fized throughout the life of and any resization occurs in a timely of ensure that the loan as single due date and and that the guarantor may procedure the lender's controls, es, and servicing history orogram review.
-1063 Alternatives to Recommended Lender Lists Department provides a regarding recomment a school in Recommended Lender Lists Manual with ental guidance that additional clarifications alternatives to a school's nded lender list, and how may provide important ormation to their FFELP s.
-Federal Information provided by schools regarding lenders participating with the school on or after May 9, 2008.
-1055 (originally distributed in Batch 151) NSLDS Enrollment Reporting 9.2.A Updates i school that enrollmer timely mainformatic National Student Loan Data System (NSLDS) Enrollment Reporting Information concerning a lat fails to provide updated at data to the NSLDS in a lanner.
-Adds technical on regarding the timing lat of the NSLDS Late Federal Eligibility determinations made on or after July 1, 2007, unless implemented earlier by the school.
+. - . r 1

+15.2 Borrower Eligibility

+and Underlying Loan Holder Requirements

+15.4 Disbursement

+15.5.A Establishing the First

+Payment Due Date

+15.5.B Disclosing Repayment

+Terms

+hat although the d, unsubsidized, and

+tions of a single

+ation loan may appear as

+loan records on the

+ystem, the lender must

+at the Consolidation loan

+stered as a single

+ation loan.
+Due diligence performed at a loan level,

+d the Consolidation loan

+I portions of the loan must

+the same date and be

+e same claim or at least

+simultane ously with the guarantor.

+hat lenders and servicers

+ted to maintain adequate

+ontrols and procedures to at all portions of the single

+ation loan remain

+zed throughout the life of

+and any re-

+zation occurs in a timely

+ensure that the loan

+a single due date and and that the guarantor may

+the lender's controls,

+es, and servicing history

+• program review.

+1063 Alternatives to 4.4.A Recommended Federal Information provided

+Recommended Lender Lists by schools regarding

+Lender Lists Aliana tha Manual with lenders participating with the school on or

+e Manual with ental guidance that after May 9, 2008.

+additional clarifications

+regarding alternatives to a school's

+nded lender list, and how

+may provide important

+applicants ormation to their FFELP

+1055 (originally NSLDS Enrollment 9.2.A National Student Loan Federal Eligibility

+distributed in Reporting Data System (NSLDS) determinations made

+Batch 151) Enrollment Reporting on or after July 1,

+, , , , , , 2007, unless

+nformation concerning a implemented earlier

+I SCHOOL (Na at fails to provide updated by the school.

+t data to the NSLDS in a

+enrollmer It data to the NSLDS in a ner.
+Adds technical

+enrollmer timely ma It data to the NSLDS in a nner.
+Adds technical on regarding the timing